kpaam-cam/lowerfungom-wordlists/README.md

-# CLDF dataset derived from data collected by Nelson C. Tschonghongei
+# CLDF dataset derived from Tschonghongei's Wordlists Collected for the KPAAM-CAM Project from 2021

 ## How to cite